 Here are a few basic steps to get you started:

 - Find an item.
 Browse through our categories using the tabs at the top of the page or by following the links.

 - Learn about the items you find.
 Read the item descriptions carefully, and contact the seller if you have additional questions.

-- Click on the item which will take you to an authorized sales center.
-You will be required to register with each sales center before bidding
+- Select the tem which will take you to an authorized sales center.
+You will be required to register with each sales center before bidding.

 - Bid on the item or choose "Buy It Now."
 Once you have found the item you want, you should register and place a bid, or purchase the item instantly depending, on what purchase options are available to you.

 - Pay for the item.
 After you have won the bid for the item you want, you will need to pay the seller.
 Your seller will send you an email with information on how to pay and where you should send payment.